 Under the provisions of this bill, no person incarcerated in a state correctional facility can be placed in restorative housing or in isolated confinement by any designation for longer than 15 consecutive days, including any investigative time, in any 60-day period, with certain exceptions.
 The exceptions include if the inmate was placed in such unit voluntarily, the inmate was placed in such unit for his own protection as determined and documented by the facility head or designee, there is a need to prevent an imminent threat of physical harm to the incarcerated person or another person as determined and documented by the facility head or designee, or the inmate's behavior presents a substantial threat to the safe operation of the facility and cannot be resolved through placement in any less-restrictive setting as determined and documented in detail by the facility head or designee.
+The engrossed version of this bill expands this list to include if the placement is necessary for medical isolation, as determined and documented by a licensed medical professional.

-As a result, it is unknown how many prisoners would be subject to these exceptions by DOC.
+As a result, it is unknown how many prisoners would be subject to these exceptions either by DOC or, as required, through action by a licensed medical professional.